Steerage: Steerage class travel

 Steerage refers to the lowest possible category of long-distance steamer travel.
 It was available to very poor people, usually emigrants seeking a new life in the New World, chiefly North America and Australia.
 In many cases, these people had no financial resources and were attempting to escape destitution at home.
 Consequently, they needed transportation at an absolute minimum cost.
 In many cases they provided their own bedding and food.
-Steerage was very cramped and there was hardly any room for fresh air to get there.
+Steerage was very cramped and there was virtually no ventilation.
 The poor conditions and the very long voyages could contribute to en route deaths of passengers in steerage.
 The word likely comes from the fact that these accommodations were originally located near the ship's rudder.